 I can remember when this happened for me.
 One morning, after spending a night in a hotel room contemplating suicide, I dragged my eight-month pregnant body to a local bookstore and started doing some research on my computer.

-I remember the dawning realization that I was in a destructive relationship that was quite literally killing me from the inside out.
+I remember the dawning realization that I was in an emotionally abusive relationship that was quite literally killing me from the inside out.
 I wanted to believe I had married a good person.
 Someone who loved me.
 Someone who respected me and cared for my feelings.
 I wanted to believe we had a healthy family.
 A happy family.
 This was all I had ever wanted in life.